KohaILS/koha-manual-zh-cn/source/catalogingpreferences.rst

 -  This preference lets you decide what the patrons will see in the OPAC when a record is suppressed.
 You can either show the patron a 404 error page or an explanatory page when they try to see a suppressed record.
-You can change the message of the explanatory page with the the :ref:`OpacSuppressionMessage` system preference.
+You can change the message of the explanatory page with the :ref:`OpacSuppressionMessage` system preference.

 OpacSuppressionMessage